omerpanay/Auto-Vehicle-Dev/README.md

 ## Usage

 ### 1. Download Model Files
 Model files (`.pt`) are not included in this repository due to their size.
-Download them from [MODEL_LINK] and place them in the `execute models/` directory:
+Download them from below and place them in the `execute models/` directory:
 - lane_segmentation.pt
 - person_and_car_detection.pt
 - road_segmentation.pt